Jaime Jaquez Jr.

 Early Life and Background

-Jaime Jaquez Jr. was born on February 18, 2001, in Irvine, California, and grew up in Camarillo.
-He comes from a family with a strong basketball background, being the third generation to play at the collegiate level.
-His parents, Angela Sather and Jaime Sr., both played basketball at Concordia University Irvine, where they met.
-His paternal grandfather, Ezequiel, immigrated to California from Mexico and also played basketball at Ventura College and Northern Arizona University.
+Jaime Jaquez Jr. was born on February 18, 2001, in Irvine, California, and grew up in the neighboring city of Camarillo.
+He is the third generation in his family to play college basketball, reflecting a deep sporting tradition that shaped his early years.
+His parents, Angela Sather and Jaime Jaquez Sr., both played basketball at Concordia University Irvine, where they first met.
+His paternal grandfather, Ezequiel, immigrated to California from Mexico as a child and went on to play basketball at Ventura College and Northern Arizona University.

 Path to Basketball